-Although Complainants are encouraged to resolve their grievances related to discrimination by utilizing this Complaint/Grievance Procedure, they have the right to file a complaint directly with the U.S. Department of Education, Office for Civil Rights (OCR).
+Although complainants are encouraged to resolve their grievances related to discrimination by utilizing this Complaint/Grievance Procedure, they have the right to file a complaint directly with the U.S. Department of Education, Office for Civil Rights (OCR).
 Information regarding applicable timelines and procedures is available from OCR.
-You may call 1-800-421-3481 to obtain further information about filing a complaint with OCR.
+Call 1-800-421-3481 to obtain further information about filing a complaint with OCR.